Ali Hama Saleh: Biography

-After leaving the Gorran Movement, he founded a new opposition party by the name of National Stance Movement on 19 March 2024.
-The party is centered around the combat against corruption.
+After leaving the Gorran Movement, Saleh founded a new opposition party called the National Stance Movement on 19 March 2024.
+The party is centered around the fight against corruption.
+Saleh repeatedly declared his refusal to discuss entering government coalitions with either the Kurdistan Democratic Party (KDP) or the Patriotic Union of Kurdistan (PUK), and his party joined an opposition front led by the Kurdistan Islamic Union following the 2024 Kurdistan Region parliamentary election.